-Livable Housing Australia has completely redesigned their website information related to the Livable Housing Design Guidelines.
+Livable Housing Australia has redesigned their website information related to the Livable Housing Design Guidelines v4.
 Gone is the pdf book style of their fourth version.
 Replacing it is a stripped-down online version focusing on the three levels in the original guide.
 There is more emphasis on the expanding Supported Disability Accommodation (SDA) housing market and recruiting housing assessors.
+The Downloads section of the Livable Housing Australia website has other key documents.

 The home page promotes, “safer, more comfortable and easier to access homes for everybody”.
 This fits with their policy of voluntary uptake of the features rather than having them included in the building code.